loginom/loginom-help-en-omegat/data/admin/users.md

 * ![Delete](../images/icons/toolbar-controls/delete_default.svg) **Delete**: delete user from the system.
 * ![Update](../images/icons/toolbar-controls/refresh_default.svg) **Update**: update the list of users and their parameters.

-> **Note:** When deleting a user, it is possible to save his folder with its contents.In this case, the users with the enabled *File storage full access* parameter can view its contents.
+> **Note:** When deleting a user, it is possible to save his folder with its contents.
+In this case, the users with the enabled *File storage full access* parameter can view its contents.

 %spoiler%Hotkeys%spoiler%